-A Service Level Agreement (SLA) with EQ is included in the contract with them and is updated as needed to ensure that it is fit for purpose and reflects the Trustee's needs.
-The SLA covers the accuracy and timeliness of all core financial transactions including time-critical processes (claims and non-claims) and manual administration activities.
-The turnaround times set within the SLA vary depending on the nature of the activity, ranging from 2 business days to 10 business days.
+A Service Level Agreement (SLA) with EQ is included in the contract with them and is updated as required to ensure that it is fit for purpose and reflects the Trustee's needs.
+The SLA covers the accuracy and timeliness of all core financial transactions, including time-critical processes (claims and non-claims) and manual administration activities.
+The turnaround times set within the SLA vary depending upon the nature of the activity, ranging from 2 business days to 10 business days.
 The Trustee regularly monitors the performance via the quarterly administration reports prepared by EQ.
-EQ reported that SLAs averaged 99.8% for the four quarters from 1 April 2021 to 31 March 2022.
+EQ reported that SLAs averaged 93.4% for the four quarters from 1st April 2022 to 31st March 2023.